ReutersMedia/sqs-browser-events/README.md

 * `sessionId`: optional, must be a string
 * `userId`: optional, must be an integer

 If none of the above keys are present, the message will be dispatched to ALL users.
-Messages can also be submitted via an API Gateway.
+Messages can also be submitted via an API Gateway, which requires IAM authentication.

-* `/notify/[accountId]`
-* `/notify/[accountId]/session/[sessionId]`
-* `/notify/[accountId]/user/[userId]`
+* `/notify`: Post message to all queues
+* `/notify/[accountId]`: Post message to all users associated with the account
+* `/notify/[accountId]/user/[userId]`: Post to all sessions for a user
+* `/notify/[accountId]/user/[userId]/session/[sessionId]`: Post to a specific session for a user

 Each of these accepts query string parameters, and are used to construct the message.
 For example:

 `/notify/12345?msg=Hello+World`

-Will send the folling JSON to every queue associated with the given account ID:
+Will send the folling JSON to every queue associated with the given account ID.

 ```
    {